aws-amplify/docs/docs/start/getting-started/fragments/flutter/setup.md

 ### Download Sample App

 Download the starter [here](https://github.com/aws-amplify/amplify-flutter).
-The starter project is contained within `amplify-flutter/example/sample-app`.
+The starter project is contained within `amplify-flutter/example/sample-app-blank`.

+### Reference Sample App

+If you ever get stuck or your code doesn't compile, feel free to look at the `amplify-flutter/example/sample-app` contained within the directory you downloaded above.
+This contains a complete working example of the app you will integrate.

 #### Sample App Overview